RyanShaw-3083/ZM_NCM_RE/README.md

 # Insight the NCM
-c, NCM is definitely the dream network software.
+To be honest, NCM is definitely the dream network software.
 I always (have to) look forward to some improvements in "security auditing" features.

 ## Prepare